Temloyy/hng-foodie-help/systemArchitecture.md

 The primary goal is to let users identify an ingredient (using their camera or by text) and instantly get recipes, including voice guided cooking and pantry synchronization.

-The Key Components for the app are:
+## 🔆 The Key Components of the App are:
-1. Frontend (Mobile App)
+### 1. Frontend (Mobile App)

-- Frontend platform: React Native
+- **Stack**: React Native

- Responsibilities of Frontend:
+- **Responsibilities of Frontend:**

   - Capturing images and sending to backend for machine learning verification.
   - Displaying recipe results, audio instructions, and group chat user interface.

-2. Backend
+### 2. Backend

-- Backend stack: Node.js
+- **Stack**: Node.js, Heroku

-Responsibilities of Backend:
+- **Responsibilities of Backend:**

   - Validating incoming requests (image/text data).

   - Querying Recipe Database and AI service to generate recipe.

   - Handling authentication, pantry synchronization logic, and group chat session management (using WebSockets).

-3. Machine learning AI Service (AI Recipe Engine)
+### 3. Machine learning AI Service
-- ML AI stack: Python
+- **Stack**: Python, LLM

-Responsibilities of Machine learning AI service:
+- **Responsibilities of Machine learning AI service:**

   - Taking the ingredient input (e.g., “Beetroot”) and querying the recipe database.

   - If the recipe options are limited, it can generate new recipe suggestions.

   - Returning the results formatted to the backend, then the backend returns the results to the frontend for UI.

-4. Recipe Database
+### 4. Recipe Database

-- Database stack: PostgreSQL
+- **Stack**: PostgreSQL

-Responsibilities of Recipe database:
+- **Responsibilities of Recipe database:**
   - Storing curated recipes with tags (ingredients, difficulty level, time, etc).

   - Managing user's pantries and saved recipes.

   - Indexing recipes for fast search and filtering.

-Here is how the components communicate
+## 🔌 Here is How the Components Communicate

 - User takes a picture of an ingredient in the Mobile App (Frontend)